UGSDW/ugsdw.github.io/members/contract/index.md

 **3.4	Bulletin Boards.**  The College will furnish a bulletin board contained in a locked enclosed case for the use of the Union, displayed in a prominent location.
 Bulletin board notices shall be restricted to:

   a) Notices of union recreational and social affairs

-  a) Notices of union elections
+  b) Notices of union elections

-  a) Notices of union appointments and results of union elections
+  c) Notices of union appointments and results of union elections

-  a) Notices of union meetings
+  d) Notices of union meetings

-  a) Other notices concerning union affairs which are not political or controversial in nature
+  e) Other notices concerning union affairs which are not political or controversial in nature

 The Union will remove from the bulletin board, upon the written request of the College, any material which in the College's judgment is libelous, scurrilous or detrimental to relationship between the College and its students.
 The Union agrees it will not engage in general distribution, or posting by employees, of pamphlets, advertising or political matters.